Looking for the best things to do in Redwood National Park and Redwoods State Parks? These are our favorites.

 It takes roughly 25 minutes to drive straight through the Avenue of Giants with no stops.

 Yes!
 Driving is one of the best ways to see Redwood National Park.
 There are portions that are on dirt or gravel roads, but it’s easy to avoid if you’re uncomfortable driving on them.

 Are there bears in the redwoods?

-Yes, there are American black bears in the redwoods.
+Yes, there are American black bears in the redwoods (remember that black bears can be brown in color as well).
 Unlike other parks we’ve been to, there didn’t seem to be much concern with them.
 But you should always use the bear safe bins to dispose of your trash and have a bear food canister if you’re camping.
 Otherwise, you should know basic bear safety.
 Never run and make a lot of noise and appear as large as possible.

 Are there mountain lions in the redwoods?

 Mountain lions have been spotted in the area, but are relatively rare.
 Review basic mountain lion safety here.

 Do I need reservations for Redwood National Park?
 How much does it cost for one vehicle to enter Redwood National Park?

 You do not need reservations to visit Redwood National Park, and there is no fee to enter.
 Some of the adjoining state parks have fees but honor the American the Beautiful pass or California States Park pass.